 My Next Steps

-A mega road trip around Namibia!
+After just a week in Lisbon, I’m setting off on mega road trip around Namibia!
 On the agenda is sleeping alongside hippos in Okahandja; chasing animals in Etosha National Park; a visit to Africa’s version of Monument Valley; a oyster-and-seal-filled adventure in Walvis Bay; sand dune climbing at sunrise in Sossusvlei; ghost town exploring in Kolmanskop; and so. much. more!